pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/01_about/this_book.md

 ### We could just treat the SVG as text

-We could just treat the SVG just like any text sequence.
+We could just treat the SVG just like any text sequence in Deep Learning.
+Text sequences get split into tokens, such as individual characters or individual words.
+And then each token gets converted into a vector.
+A few years ago, this would have been one-hot vectors.
+Nowadays, these are generally embeddings.

 If we do this, we can apply Recurrent Neural Networks (RNNs), a class of neural networks that is able to learn sequences of inputs.
 Given a beginning of an SVG, we could be able to predict the next missing part.
 And then given that, we could again (auto-regressively) predict the next missing part -- and so on.
 Such a model would surely learn something about the syntax of SVGs.
 But will it develop an understanding of the resulting visuals?
 Is a sequence of text characters really the appropriate data representation?

-### We could encode an SVG into a numerical vector
+### We could encode the SVG definition

-We could convert each SVG of the training dataset into a numerical vector.
+We could our domain knowledge of the SVG standard to encode the definition of each SVG of the training dataset into a numerical vector.

 This is not trivial.
 An SVG is an XML document of (often deeply) nested tags.
 And each tag can have a multitude of attributes that impact the way the SVG looks when rendered on the screen.